jarvisaw/MLB-Stats-CLI/README.md

 A Python-based command-line tool designed to fetch real-time Major League Baseball (MLB) statistics directly from your terminal.
 Easily look up team rosters, league leaders, and individual player stats.

-This project was developed as the midterm requirement for IS4010 at the University of Cincinnati.

 ---

 ## Features